NicoJanE/X11-GUI-Dev-Template-Stack/Howtos/howto_create_a_dev_container.md

 ### 4.1.
 Open the .NET application container in VSC (@host)
 - Press CTRL-SHIFT-P or F1 and select (start typing) **Attach to running container...**
-- Select our **net-x11-service-net-x11-1** container (If you did not rename the service nam).
+- Select our **afx-x11-forward-avalonia-service** container
+- Alternatively you might click on the **Docker boot** on the left toolbar and select the container from there.
-This opens a new Window with all your container information
+This opens a new Window withthe  container information

 ### 4.2.
 Open Folder and building your app.
-- Use the **VSC Explorer** and the **Open Folder** to open a remote container folder, make **sure** that you open the correct folder to **make sure** the **.vscode** directory  settings are used.
+- Use the **VSC Explorer** and the **Open Folder** to open the remote container's folder. **Ensure** you open the correct folder so that the **.vscode** directory settings are applied properly.
-- Select open folder and type: **/projects/net/your_project_name** This makes sure the project is loaded along with settings created for the project in the folder .vscode
+- Select Open Folder and enter: **/projects/ava/your_project_name**.
+This will ensure the project is loaded along with the settings configured in the .vscode folder.
+(Alternatively, you can obtain the path by opening a terminal inside the Docker container.
+The initial folder shown by the pwd command will give you the correct path.)

-During the opening of the .NET container and the project root folder in Visual Studio Code, a dedicated Visual Studio Code server will be installed for the container.
-This server essentially provides the Visual Studio Code environment within the container, with its own settings and extensions.
-When you open a folder for the first time, the system will detect any required extensions and prompt you to install them.
-If prompted to install an extension, simply follow the instructions to complete the installation.
-As of August 2024, the following extensions are recommended for this project:
+When opening the .NET container and the project root folder in Visual Studio Code, a dedicated Visual Studio Code server will be installed within the container.
+This server provides a full Visual Studio Code environment with its own settings and extensions.
+Upon opening the folder for the first time, the system will detect any required extensions and prompt you to install them.
+Follow the instructions to complete the installation if prompted.
+As of August 2024, the following extension is recommended for this project
 - C# Dev Kit
+-

 In case the intellisense indicates errors in one of the project files this is probably due to the missing of an extension.
 <br>